 October 24, 2013 From pulsing techno to alluring ambient, hear what happens when two seemingly opposite musical realms collide on the dance floor and in the chill room.
-Hear Madonna collaborator William Orbit's take on Beethoven, a beatified version of Barber's Adagio and a techno take on the Carmina Burana.
+Hear a techno take on Carmina Burana and more.

 Lisa Batiashvili plays the Stradivarius used to help birth Brahms' great Violin Concerto in D.